jackw-ai/CNN-Pokemon-Classifier/README.md

 # Pokemon Type Classifier
-This project aims to classify pokemon types given an pokemon image using convolutional neural networks.
+This project aims to classify the primary and secondary types of a given pokemon from its image using convolutional neural networks.

 ![Pokemon!](/figures/preds.png)